-- a minor extension (household extensions or non-domestic extensions less than 250 square metres) in flood zone 2 or 3 - 'more vulnerable' in flood zone 2 (except for landfill or waste facility sites, caravan or camping sites) - 'less vulnerable' in flood zone 2 (except for agriculture and forestry, waste treatment, mineral processing, and water and sewage treatment) - 'water compatible' in flood zone 2 - You also need to follow standing advice for developments involving a change of use into one of these vulnerable categories or into the water compatible category.
+- a minor extension (household extensions or non-domestic extensions less than 250 square metres) in flood zone 2 or 3 (extensions such as dormer windows, first floor (only) extensions and similar developments are unlikely to require a Flood Risk Assessment.
+You are advised to check with us if you require clarification) - 'more vulnerable' in flood zone 2 (except for landfill or waste facility sites, caravan or camping sites) - 'less vulnerable' in flood zone 2 (except for agriculture and forestry, waste treatment, mineral processing, and water and sewage treatment)

+- 'water compatible' in flood zone 2 - You also need to follow standing advice for developments involving a change of use into one of these vulnerable categories or into the water compatible category.